7 Heartwarming Classic Books Like Lolita

 3. All the Ugly and Wonderful Things

 So, Wavy is very young when they start a relationship as lovers.
 It doesn’t condemn the relationship in this one, for sure.
 But you can make your judgments.
 When I discovered Wavy’s situation and feelings, I remembered Lolita.
 Like Lolita, it’s an age-gap relationship and taboo from society’s point of view.
-I highly recommend this Goodreads Choice Award Nominee book, and I eagerly want to see Lolita again.
+I highly recommend this Goodreads Choice Award Nominee book and eagerly want to see Lolita again.
 The hardcover has some problems, but the paperback is excellent for cover, font size, color, binding, and paper quality.

 Author: Bryn Greenwood